dascritch/cpu-audio/INSTALL.md

 Chapters : You can add a chapters track into the `<audio>`, : `<track kind="chapters" src="chapters.vtt" default>`.
 Note that `default` attribute **is really needed**.

-Beware, WebComponents is a to-be-implemented-elsewhere standard.
-Will work mainly on :

-* Google Chrome
-* Firefox Nightly (not yet for 61)

-To be tested on :

-* Safari iOS
-* Edge
-* Safari Mac

 Permitted hash notations
 ------------------------